This Handbook contains everything you need to know about this Secret Compass epic expedition to Gabon.

 On arrival in Gabon we will be accommodated in a comfortable hotel in the city centre, please expect double occupancy in twin bedrooms.

-Throughout the expedition, except for the first night when the team will will stay outside the research station, we will be camping rough in the jungle and forests in improvised camp sites as we move along the route.
+Throughout the expedition, except for the first night when the team will stay outside the research station or in a basic hotel in Makokou, we will be camping rough in the jungle and forests in improvised camp sites as we move along the route.
 Secret Compass will provide hammocks.

 Occasionally people on our expeditions are not prepared for camping for multiple days.
 Living in these conditions can degrade your health if you do not look after yourself and increase fatigue if you are not used to living rough.
 You need to be highly organised so that your night and morning routine is done efficiently and quickly.
 If you are inexperienced at camping, it is essential that you get as much practice as possible prior to the expedition.